This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

+This material must not be used for commercial purposes, or in any hospital or medical facility.
+Failure to comply may**

+>

-WHAT YOU NEED TO KNOW:
+> WHAT YOU NEED TO KNOW:

+>

-A rotator cuff injury is damage to the muscles or tendons of your rotator cuff.
+> A rotator cuff injury is damage to the muscles or tendons of your rotator cuff.
 A tendon is a cord of tough tissue that connects your muscles to your bones.
 The rotator cuff is made up of a group of muscles and tendons that hold the shoulder joint in place.
 The damage may include stretching of your muscle or tears in the tendons.
-It may also include inflammation of the bursa (small sack of fluid around the joint).
+It may also include inflammation of the bursa (small sac of fluid around the joint).